 Melbourne

-When your get tired of walking jump on the historic and free City Circle Tram.
+When you're get tired of walking jump on the historic and free City Circle Tram.
 Or head to one of Melbourne's vibrant suburbs like St Kilda or Fitzroy.
 Plus eat!
 Melbourne offers a variety of cuisines and some of Australia's top restaurants.

 Discover more about Melbourne in our Melbourne Travel Guide.